Death Note: Manga

-As of April 2015, the Death Note manga had over 30 million copies in circulation.
-On ICv2's "Top 10 Shonen Properties Q2 2009", Death Note was the third best-selling manga property in North America.
+By April 2015, the Death Note manga had over 30 million copies in circulation.
+On ICv2's "Top 10 Shonen Properties Q2 2009", Death Note was the third best-selling manga in North America.
 The series ranked second on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2006 and 2007 for male readers.
 It was nominated for the 38th Seiun Awards in the Best Comic category in 2007.
-The manga received the Grand Prize of Best Manga and Best Screenplay at the Japan Expo Awards 2007.
+The manga received the Grand Prize for Best Manga and Best Screenplay at the Japan Expo Awards 2007.
 The series won the 2008 Eagle Award for Favourite Manga as voted by UK fans.
-According to a survey conducted in 2007 by the Ministry of culture of Japan, occupies the 10th place among the best manga of all time.
-It also received several nominations such as Best Manga at the 2006 American Anime Awards, the 2007 Tezuka Osamu Cultural Prize, an Official Selection at Angoulême International Comics Festival 2008, and Obata was nominated for Best Penciller/Inker at the 2008 Eisner Awards.
-In 2007, the first three volumes of Death Note were on the American Library Association's 2007 Great Graphic Novels for Teens Top Ten list.
+According to a survey conducted in 2007 by the ministry of culture of Japan, Death Note occupied the tenth place among the best manga of all time.
+It also received several nominations, such as Best Manga at the 2006 American Anime Awards, the 2007 Tezuka Osamu Cultural Prize, an Official Selection at Angoulême International Comics Festival 2008, and Obata was nominated for Best Penciller/Inker at the 2008 Eisner Awards.
+In 2007, the first three volumes of Death Note appeared on the American Library Association's 2007 Great Graphic Novels for Teens Top Ten list.

-Douglas Wolk of Salon said that a rumor circulated stating that the creators intended to create Death Note to last half as long as its actual run and Ohba and Obata had been persuaded to lengthen the storyline when Death Note's popularity increased, noting that the rumor "makes sense, since about halfway through the series, there's a point that seems like a natural ending".
+Douglas Wolk of Salon said that a rumor circulated stating that the creators intended to have Death Note to last half as long as its actual run and Ohba and Obata had been persuaded to lengthen the storyline when Death Note's popularity increased, noting that the rumor "makes sense, since about halfway through the series, there's a point that seems like a natural ending".
 In addition, he said that fans wrote "thousands" of Death Note fan fiction stories and posted them on the internet.
 In 2006, Japanese fans pointed out the similarities between Death Note and the 1973 one-shot manga The Miraculous Notebook (不思議な手帖) by Shigeru Mizuki.
 Comipress reported that the only difference between the story and Death Note is that there are no shinigamis.